 Continued joint ownership

 This option may seem the least intuitive of the three.
 After all, if you and your spouse have sufficient issues that make it impossible for you to continue your marriage, how can you work together after your divorce?
 Despite this overarching question, however, it may surprise you to learn that some divorced couples do indeed continue to successfully own businesses together.
-If your personal issues do not spill over to your business lives and you have always worked well together, you may find continued joint ownership your best option.
-It certainly represents the best option for your business per se since it entails no downtime while you seek to sell it or acquire a new partner for it.
+If your personal issues do not spill over to your business lives and you have always worked well together, you may opt for continued joint ownership.
+It represents one option for your business per se since it entails no downtime while you seek to sell it or acquire a new partner for it.

-Ultimately, you and your soon-to-be former spouse will need to seriously consider which option works best for your particular situation.
+Ultimately, you and your soon-to-be former spouse will need to seriously consider which option may work for your particular situation.
 It goes without saying that divorces almost always cause considerable stress for both spouses.
 Layering business considerations on top of all your other issues can make an already complicated situation even more complicated.